 - Board fiduciary duties, required disclosures, and related corporate governance issues.

 - Preparing for and responding to cybersecurity incidents, including advice under various data breach notification laws and liaising with law enforcement and regulatory bodies.

 - Assistance with internal investigations and in responding to government requests for information and subpoenas.

-- Assessment and drafting of IT and privacy policies, codes of conduct, whistleblower policies, binding corporate rules and international data transfer agreements.
+- Assessment and drafting of IT and privacy policies, codes of conduct, whistleblower policies, binding corporate rules, and international data transfer agreements.

 - Privacy and cybersecurity provisions in vendor contracts, including cloud-computing and outsourcing agreements.

-- Advice on usage of data in marketing, including on opt-out and opt-in mechanisms in relation to placement of cookies and consents.
+- Advice on usage of data in marketing, including opt-out and opt-in mechanisms in relation to placement of cookies and consents.

 - Anticipating the needs of UK-based companies and companies doing business in the UK in regard to possible data-protection implications of Brexit.